Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: The TI-DANSE Algorithm

+Note that all nodes in the \gls*{wasn} have their own filter $\Wkk[q]^{i}$ and use it to compute their own fusion matrix $\Pk[q]^i$ (explicitly defined later).
+The non-root nodes $q\in\K\backslash\{k\}$ do not update their filter, i.e.:

-\subsubsection{Diffusion flow}
+\subsubsection{Diffusion Flow}

-At the end of the filter update, the root node $k$ has access to its target signal estimate $\dhatk^{i+1}\in\C[Q]$ and the filter $\tW^{i+1}\in\C[{\tMk^i}][Q]$.
-The next step is to share this information with all other nodes in the \gls*{wasn} such that they can also compute their own target signal estimates.
-This is done via a ``diffusion flow'' mechanism, which is similar to the fusion flow but in the opposite direction, i.e., from root node $k$ towards leaf nodes.
+At the end of the filter update, the root node $k$ has access to its target signal estimate $\dhatk^{i+1}$ in~\eqref{eq:dansep_dhat} and the filter $\tW^{i+1}$ in~\eqref{eq:DANSEp_mwf}.
+It then shares this information with all other nodes in the \gls*{wasn}, allowing them to compute their own target signal estimates.
+This is done via a diffusion flow mechanism, which is similar to the fusion flow but in the opposite direction, i.e., from root node $k$ towards leaf nodes.
+The diffusion flow is schematically depicted in~\figref{fig:diffusionflow}.